Illieston House: Origins to 18th century

 The Stewart kings James II and James IV are said to have had a hunting lodge at Illieston.
-The castle was built on the slopes of the River Almond some time around 1600 for a branch of the Hamilton family.
+The castle was built on the slopes of the River Almond some time around 1600.
 It was acquired by John Ellis in 1663 or 1664, who added a gateway inscribed with his initials in 1665.
 The name Illieston may be a variation on the name Elliston.
-The Roman name Halistonium was previously used for the area.

 The 17th-century lawyer John Lauder of Fountainhall described the house in 1668, referring to it as "Hyliston".
-He mentions that the Hamilton family had been Catholics and had a chamber for a priest.
-The house was strongly built with a kitchen on the ground floor and a hall on the first floor hung with tapestry.
+He mentions that the Hamilton family were the previous owners.
+They had been Catholics and had a chamber for a priest.
+The house was strongly built, with a kitchen on the ground floor and a hall on the first floor hung with tapestry.
 Lauder heard that James VI of Scotland had advanced 20,000 merks towards the cost of building the house, as it suited his hunting on nearby Drumshorling moor.
 Some of the window shutters had the carved dates 1613 or 1614.
-John Ellis owned a portrait of his kinsman John Scot, Lord Scotstarvit.

-John Ellis had obtained his first charter of Illieston during the years of the British Interregnum, so the Hamilton family were able to claim the property back under laws of "non-entry".
+John Ellis had obtained his first charter of Illieston during the years of the British Interregnum, so the Hamilton family were able to claim the property back under the Scottish feudal laws of non-entry, which allowed a landlord to take possession of land if the tenant died without an heir or if the heir failed to claim their right to the land within a certain time frame.
 According to John Lauder, John Ellis's son-in-law, the lawyer and author James Anderson, helped the Hamiltons regain the property for "filthy lucre" after the Ellis heir died in 1686.

-The castle eventually passed back to the Hamilton family in 1693, and to James Hope-Johnstone, 3rd Earl of Hopetoun in 1765.
+The castle passed back to the Hamilton family in 1693, and to James Hope-Johnstone, 3rd Earl of Hopetoun in 1765.